recompi/django-recompi/README.md

 - **Query Optimization**: Enhance performance by leveraging Django's queryset optimizations (`select_related`, `prefetch_related`) to minimize database queries when retrieving recommendations.
 Pass the optimized queryset directly as the `queryset` parameter to `recompi_recommend`.
 - **Caching**: Implement caching strategies to store and retrieve frequently accessed recommendation data efficiently.

+## Contributing and Development

+We welcome contributions to *Django RecomPI*!
+If you'd like to contribute, please follow these steps:

+- Fork the repository and clone it to your local environment.
+- Install dependencies and set up a development environment.
+- Make changes, write tests, and ensure all tests pass.
+- Submit a pull request with a detailed description of your changes.

+## Support

+For support or questions, please submit a [ticket](https://panel.recompi.com/tickets/new) or [open an issue](https://github.com/recompi/django-recompi/issues) on GitHub.